dylanonelson/redux-endpoints/README.md

 1. The url to request
 1. Any further options passed to the `request` action creator

-The data that resolves the Promise will be passed to the `ingest` action creator (`endpoint.actionCreators.ingest`) and incorporated into the store at the path determined by the `resolver` option (see below).
-Any errors that reject the promise will be incorporated into the store at the same path under the `'error'` key.
+The data that the Promise resolves (or rejects) with will be passed to the `ingest` action creator (`endpoint.actionCreators.ingest`) and incorporated into the store at the path determined by the `resolver` option (see below).
+Data the Promise resolves with is stored under the `'data'` key; data the Promise rejects with is stored under the `'error'` key.

 ### `url`
 Required.
 A string.
 Optionally has colon-prefixed url parameters.